From the Counselor Office for

 - If your child is interested in playing sports at a Division I school, please make sure they are meeting NCAA requirements as they have changed.

-- We will have a financial aid night to discuss filling out the FAFSA (Free Application for Federal Student Aid) form.
-Students should fill out the FAFSA as soon as they can after October 1, 2019.
+- We will have a financial aid night to discuss filling out the FAFSA (Free Application for Federal Student Aid) form at the Colby High School on October 26, 2021.
+Students should fill out the FAFSA as soon as they can after October 1, 2021.
 The FAFSA form is available online at www.fafsa.ed.gov.
 Your son or daughter will need a PIN (www.pin.ed.gov) to sign the FAFSA online.
+More information will come to you this fall.

 - Parchment is an online service that students will order their transcripts from.
 If a student needs help creating an account, please stop in to see the counselor.